 This article is part of a series by students in the Sustainable Development program at Lehigh University in Bethlehem, Pensylvania (USA).
-The articles reveal snapshots of technology that is improving lives in the world’s cities.
+The articles reveal snapshots of technology that is improving lives and environmental sustainability in the world’s cities.
 For more in the series:

 Mobile apps and creative engineering have produced a new toolset for living in the city without trading clean air and a light environmental footprint.
 Smart city solutions range from simple apps that log your everyday activity to complex air filtering systems.
 These solutions collectively work to minimize pollution and contribute to the wellbeing of our little blue planet.

 AirVisual utilizes the world’s largest air quality datasets from government agencies, crowdsourced AirVisual Pro monitors, and satellite imagery.
 The app allows you to check an air quality score of your city and compare it with other cities.
 You can even check fairly reliable forecasts to plan your outdoor activities and ensure a healthy workout.

 EcoCred is an app that rewards you for being sustainable.
 By having a zero waste lunch or taking the bus, you earn a certain number of EcoCreds that you can use to buy a recycled notebook or a stainless steel lunch box.
 The app is still new and it’s still growing with about 30,000 current community members.
 With every update, the team adds more habits to reduce your carbon footprint.

 Torque Pro is an app that connects to your car’s OBD port, logs your driving data to make you a better, more efficient driver, and saves you money on gas.
 From finding where you parked your car to calculating how far you drove since day one, this app really does have a unique set of features every driver should have.
 Apps like this one are very popular among millennial drivers, getting over 2 million downloads in the Apple App Store and the Google Play Store combined.